 Now what?
-The three-day seminar she’d taken when she’d first joined the company as a hotel and resort evaluator two years ago hadn’t covered finding dead bodies.
+The three-day seminar she’d taken when she’d first joined the company as one of their undercover hotel and resort reviewers two years ago hadn’t covered finding dead bodies.

 Sticking her shaking hands under her armpits, she reluctantly turned back to the beautiful bed and breakfast on the hill, praying someone would come out to greet her.
 No such luck.
 The Indigo Inn’s owner, Sean Guthrie, had said in his last email with profuse apologies that he would most likely be away on business until morning and the new staff would not be arriving until tomorrow.
 She’d assured him that was quite all right, she’d picked the Inn for its solitude, not to be pampered.
 He’d replied okay, the front door would be unlocked as usual, the gardener would be there to help her with luggage and the Inn’s hostess, Aruna, would return from her afternoon break at four o’clock.
 Meanwhile there were sandwiches and beer in the fridge, help herself.

 Not that Zoë couldn’t use a beer about now.
 Or something stronger.

 A pair of red and yellow parrots swooped down and sat on a tree branch just above the hammock and started chattering gaily above the dead guy’s head.

 “Shoo!” she yelled at the birds, appalled, and hurried up the garden path to chase them away from the body.